canonical/trino-k8s-operator/README.md

   connection-user=example-user
   connection-password=example-password
 ```
-Note: the fields required for `conn-config` can change sigificantly by database type, see supported connectors and their properties files [here](https://trino.io/docs/current/connector.html).
+Note: the fields required for `conn-config` can change significantly by database type, see supported connectors and their properties files [here](https://trino.io/docs/current/connector.html).

 The user provided should have the maximum permissions you would want any user to have.
 Restictions to access can be made on this user but no further permissions can be granted.